Bakersbakebread/AutoModCog/README.md

 # License

 Please see MIT License for details.
 This project is open source and you are free to modify and use my work as long as you credit me.

-This project bundles fonts from [Roboto family](https://fonts.google.com/specimen/Roboto) which is distributed on Apache License 2.0